Useful Google Dorks for OSINT Investigations

 cache:www.youtube.com

 The command allows you to call the full version of the page, the text version, or the page’s source (integral code).
 It also indicates the exact time (date, hour, minute, second) of the indexing done by the Google spider.
 The page is displayed as a graphic file, although the search on the page itself is carried out like on a regular HTML page (key combination CTRL + F).
-The results of running the “cache:” command depend on how often the web page has been indexed by Google.
+The results of running the “cache:” command depend on how often the web page has been indexed by the search engine.
+You can try the most popular Google Dorking commands:

-Okay, how can you use Google Dorks for personal investigations?
-For example, you can search for an email address that is associated with a username.
+Okay, how can you use this method for personal investigations?
+For example, you can search for an email address that is associated with a username on social media like Facebook and Twitter or with a mobile phone number.
 If you are the same as the vast majority of people who do not think about security on the Internet, most likely you use the same login for many services.
 Sometimes, this username may contain some information that we may use.
 For example, the name Anna2000 will give a hint about the year of birth.
 There are many other examples, but this is not the most important; it is important for the researcher to understand whether this name was used anywhere else on the Internet.

-Let’s look at an example of how to search for information about a person if we only have his username using Google Dorks for OSINT.
+Let’s look at an example of how to search for information about a person if we only have his username using Google Dorks for open source intelligence.
 Let’s take everything tighter, Anna2000.
 In order to find public e-mail addresses on the Internet that have been used as an identifier, you need to enter the following query into the search engine

 Anna2000*com